On-Premises Deployment¶

 - Generate a new service key

-- Update all on-prem service configurations
+- Update service configurations (or

-- Verify connectivity
+- Verify connectivity via the Health page

 - Revoke the old key